-Netherlands v Germany
+Netherlands end Germany's winning run

 Post update

-Jamal Musiala (Germany) wins a free kick in the attacking half.
+Julian Draxler (Germany) wins a free kick in the defensive half.

 Post update

-Foul by Memphis Depay (Netherlands).
+Foul by Matthijs de Ligt (Netherlands).

 Post update